Degree and Certificate Offerings from LLC

 LIR Curriculum and Program Streams

-The first two years of the program offer basic knowledge of theories, methods, and practices of a broad range of social sciences and humanities, including sociology, psychology, politics and governance and more.
+The first two years of the program offer basic knowledge of theories, methods, and practices of a broad range of social sciences and humanities, including sociology, psychology, politics and governance.
 This will broaden your perspective of the field and provide you with an ideal foundation for specialized study in Language and Intercultural Relations in the upper years.

-As part of your training in Language and Intercultural Relations, you will choose a stream specialization in French or Spanish.
-You will take cources in the language of your chosen stream.
+As part of your training in Language and Intercultural Relations, you will choose a stream specialization in French or Spanish or Speech Science.
+You will take courses in your chosen stream beginning in Year 1.

 The Bachelor of Arts in Language and Intercultural Relations shares a common one-year foundation with programs in Criminology, Environment and Urban Sustainability, English, Geographic Analysis, History, Philosophy, Politics and Governance, Psychology, and Sociology.
 In all programs, your first year offers basic knowledge of theories, methods, and practices of a broad range of social sciences and humanities as you begin acquiring new skills in academic writing and critical thinking.